Professor Sally Hanks

 The next five-year phase saw my clinical career develop by working with special care patients within the Community Dental Services on referral as well as delivering domiciliary care to local care, nursing and residential homes for adults and children.
 I developed my interest and expertise in non pharmacological and behavioural management strategies during this time and gained my Advanced Diploma in Hypnosis and Stress Management from the University of Stafford in 2010.

 Before joining Peninsula I was a Restorative Clinical Lecturer at Bristol Dental School.
 At Peninsula I quickly progressed to Final Year Lead, lead for professionalism and gained my Post-Graduate Certificate of Academic Practice.
-I was awarded my PhD in medical education related to leadership in Primary Care Dental Practice.
+I was awarded my PhD on Leadership in Primary Care Dental Practice.
 Underpinned by a social constructivist approach, using traditional ethnography and innovative video reflexive ethnography methods and Activity Theory as the theoretical lens for analysis, the final 'Hanks framework' is a conceptual framework of leadership for dentists that has been grounded in Primary Care General Dental Practice.
-Alongside and complementary to this work is the educational concept of capability and the framework I and 2 medical colleagues developed, to support the concept for learning and education activities.
+Alongside and complementary to this work is the educational concept and framework of capability to support learning and education activities.

-My interest in patient-centred personalised care and student-centred education influences my approach to ongoing research projects and teaching.
-I continue creating, developing and delivering innovative curriculum activities and Continuing Professional Development opportunities for undergraduate and post-graduate students, and qualified dentists, to ensure initial preparedness for practice, along with ongoing life long development.
+My interest is in patient-centred personalised care and student-centred education.
+This influences my approach to ongoing research projects and teaching to ensure initial preparedness for practice, along with ongoing life long development.

 Professional memberships